Lulonaut/Hypixel-Verify/README.md

 # Hypixel-Verify
-Verifys Players from the Hypixel Network in Minecraft and gives them a role on your discord!
+Verifys Players from the Hypixel Network in Minecraft and gives them a role on your discord server!

 # Commands